kumahq/kuma/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Link to docs PR or issue --
 - [ ] Link to UI issue or PR --
 - [ ] Is the [issue worked on linked][1]? --
+- [ ] The PR does not hardcode values that might break projects that depend on kuma (e.g. "kumahq" as a image registry) --
 - [ ] Unit Tests --
 - [ ] E2E Tests --
 - [ ] Manual Universal Tests --